Water Levels

 What is the lowest Lake Powell has ever been?

 Since the reservoir first filled, the modern record low is 3,519.92 feet, set on April 13, 2023.
-That was about 150 feet below full pool and roughly 150 feet above dead pool.
+That was about 180 feet below full pool and only around 30 feet above minimum power pool, where hydropower stops.
 An exceptional snow year lifted the lake off that low through the rest of 2023.

 Will Lake Powell run dry?